superfineorg/sc-sui-core/README.md

 ## The claiming campaigns

 The campaign creator creates a campaign in the `reward-claim` mode and lists some assets as rewards.
 When the campaign ends, the winners of the campaign can claim their rewards.
-The rewards each of them can claim is managed by the operator.
+The rewards each of them can claim are managed by the operator.

 ![airdrop-flow](./diagrams/claim.png)